AxerTheAxe/unitymain-patch/README.md

 ## Contributing

-Whether you have code to submit or want to add a game to the list of known fixes, feel free to [open an issue](https://github.com/axertheaxe/unitymain-patch/issues/new) or [submit a pull request](https://github.com/axertheaxe/unitymain-patch/compare).
+Whether you have code to submit or find an issue, [open an issue](https://github.com/axertheaxe/unitymain-patch/issues/new) or [submit a pull request](https://github.com/axertheaxe/unitymain-patch/compare).

 ## Unlicense